NVIDIA/TensorRT-LLM/docs/source/performance/perf-benchmarking.md

 ### Quickstart

-For this quick start guide, we will focus on running a short max throughput benchmark on `meta-llama/Llama-2-7b-hf` on a synthetic dataset with a uniform distribution of prompts with ISL:OSL of 128:128.
-In order to run the benchmark from start to finish simply run the following commands:
+This quick start focuses on running a short max throughput benchmark on `meta-llama/Llama-2-7b-hf` on a synthetic dataset with a uniform distribution of prompts with ISL:OSL of 128:128.
+To run the benchmark from start to finish, run the following commands:

 ```shell
 python benchmarks/cpp/prepare_dataset.py --stdout --tokenizer meta-llama/Llama-2-7b-hf token-norm-dist --input-mean 128 --output-mean 128 --input-stdev 0 --output-stdev 0 --num-requests 3000 > /tmp/synthetic_128_128.txt